😐Monthly costs for one person with rent: $2,642 in United States versus $1,036 in Romania.

 Where are groceries and transport cheaper: Romania or United States?

-Romania is simply cheaper day-to-day: lower food prices, cheaper commutes, smaller household bills.
+Day-to-day life is simply cheaper in Romania: lower food prices, cheaper commutes, smaller household bills.
 Over time, those daily savings make a real difference to your monthly budget and ability to put money away.

 How do rents compare between Romania and United States?

-Rent in United States beats Romania across the board, especially in major cities.
+Rent in United States is consistently higher than in Romania across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-How far does $2,000 go in Romania vs United States?
+How far does $2,000 go in Romania compared to United States?

-In Romania, $2,000 covers most cities easily.
-In United States, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In Romania, $2,000 covers most cities easily; in United States it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

-How do I choose between living in Romania and United States?
+How do I choose between living in Romania and in United States?

 United States vs other spots: cost of living compared